Earn safely where suitable

 Customer support task

-A student sends a clear update, follows up politely and checks if the person needs the next step.
+A student sends a clear update, follows up politely and terms if the person needs the next step.

 Growth step